MicrosoftDocs/learn/learn-pr/azure/secure-apps-azure-container-instances-sidecar/includes/6-deploy-with-init-container.md

 ## Create the initialization script and DNS zone

 First, you create an Azure service principal that the init container uses to retrieve the application's IP address and update the DNS.
-In this example, you assign the service principal **Contributor** access for simplicity.
+In this example, you assign the service principal **Contributor** role for simplicity.
 In production environments, you might want to be more restrictive.

 1. In Azure Cloud Shell in the Azure portal, run the following code to create the service principal: